I call upon a lineage of the feminine, those who came before, who marked this space, conjuring their (in)sanity as a portal place of seeing.

-Genevieve Fowler is a LA and Chicago based theater director whose commitment to new plays and radically reimagined classics acts to weave together memories of the past, present and future to create liminal spaces in which our current reality is questioned and sanguine futures are dreamed on.
+Creating a liminal space - weaving together memories of the past, present, and future - to discover works in which our current reality is questioned and sanguine futures are dreamed on.

 She has worked in various capacities with The Center for New Performance, The Chicago Shakespeare Theater, Lookingglass Theater, Steppenwolf’s 1700 Theater, Chicago Dramatists, Big Bridge Consortium, Heritage Arts Company, The Special Olympics of Illinois, the senior citizen musical theater troupe Still Acting Up.
 Genevieve is a company member of Collaboraction Theater Company and artistic associate with Medina Theater Collective.

 As part of her arts and social justice work Genevieve holds the position of production associate with Arts In A Changing America.

 Genevieve Genevieve holds an MFA in Directing from the CalArts School of Theater and a BA from Vassar College.